ankitects/anki/docs/linux.md

 $ sudo apt install bash grep findutils curl gcc g++ git rsync ninja-build
 ```

-The 'find' utility is 'findutils' on Debian.
+- The 'find' utility is 'findutils' on Debian.
+- Your distro may call the package 'ninja' instead of 'ninja-build', or it
+  may not have a version new enough - if so, install from the zip mentioned in
+  development.md.

 ## Missing Libraries